ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 `TX_SUCCESS`|MAC TX complete MAC will make a decision to enter a wait ack or TX Done state.
 `TX_FAIL`|The link TX process fails.
 `CCA_FAIL`|RF link CCA process fails.
+`PHY_LINK_CCA_PREPARE`|RX Tx timeout prepare operation like channel switch to Tx channel from Receive one If operation fail must return not zero.
+Driver should call this only when driver extension is supported.

 #### PHY interface control types